Dear readers of ADxS.org, please forgive the disruption.

 4.20.
 Stress benefits of Novelty Seeking

-Preference for high-risk sports has already been described as a possible consequence of stress.
+The preference for high-risk sports has already been described as a possible consequence of stress.

 4.21.
-Stress benefits of increased risk taking
+Stress benefits of increased willingness to take risks

 4.22.
 Stress benefits of communication problems

 4.22.1.
-Stress benefits of “small talk is perceived as boring”
+Stress benefits of “Small talk is perceived as boring”

 With the symptoms